rimauswap/rimauswap-periphery/README.md

 # rimauswap-periphery
-RimauSwap DEX router and other supporting contracts
+Router and helper contracts for dex operations.